 Georgia

-In 2024, Georgia sets its minimum wage at $5.15 per hour, applicable to employers with six or more employees.
-However, the state law excludes from coverage any employment subject to the federal Fair Labor Standards Act when the federal rate exceeds the state rate.
-Employers subject to the Fair Labor Standards Act must pay the current federal minimum wage of $7.25 per hour.
+As of 2025, Georgia's minimum wage is $5.15 per hour for employers with 6 or more employees.
+However, state law does not apply to workers covered by the federal Fair Labor Standards Act (FLSA) when the federal rate exceeds the state rate.
+Employers bound by FLSA are required to adhere to the federal minimum wage of $7.25 per hour.

 Hawaii